learn-co-curriculum/phase-1-context-implicit-setting/README.md

 It'd make things simple.

-However, in JavaScript, if the engine sees the `String` "use strict" inside a function, it will _stop_ passing the implicit _execution context_ of the global object.
+However, in JavaScript, if the engine sees the `String` "use strict" inside a function, it will _stop_ passing the global object.
 If JavaScript sees `"use strict"` at the top of a JavaScript code file, it will apply this rule (and other strict behaviors) to _all functions_.

 ```js
 function looseyGoosey() {